Pixailz/Exo/Python/Francisco/Othello/README.md

 ## TODO
 - sanitarize better (handle the case of "1a2b")
   - fix when grid_len more than 10
-- write return_pawn, plateau_rules function
+- fix return_pawn when on the edge
 - colorize legal move